WordScout11Plus

 Spaced repetition

 Cramming the night before feels efficient.
-Your brain disagrees entirely.
+Your brain disagrees.

 Each review takes less time as the memory gets stronger.

-After reading this page, don't review it again today.
-Come back tomorrow for 5 minutes, then again in 3 days.
-You'll be astonished how much more you remember compared to re-reading it three times in a row.
+After reading this page, do not look at it again today.
+Come back tomorrow for five minutes, then again in three days.
+You will remember far more than if you had re-read the same page three times in one sitting.

 03